 Details on the Degree Program

-The MN curriculum is focused on leadership in practice, research, and education.
+The curriculum is focused on leadership in practice, research, and education.
 At UW Bothell the core curriculum includes nursing research, analysis of health systems, health policy, health disparities, and ethics.
 The curriculum has a strong emphasis on mentoring with faculty and in practicum assignments.
 View our Administrative Leadership pathway.

 Graduates of the Master of Nursing program are able to: